• facebook

 Using third-party software for data recovery

 If you are still unable to recover your lost data, then it might be the time to try a professional third-party tool for data recovery.
 One recommended tool is “Kernel for Windows Data Recovery.”
 It can repair, recover, and restore Windows data from corrupt partitions after severe corruption.
-This tool is capable of retrieving permanently lost files from both hard drives and external storage devices.
-It offers three scanning options: Quick Scan, Deep Scan, and File Trace.
-Depending on the level of corruption, users can select the most appropriate option.
-The tool is designed with user-friendliness in mind, making it easy to navigate.
-Users have the flexibility to configure recovery settings, such as specifying the number of sectors to be read in a single attempt or setting the number of retries on problematic sectors.
-Additionally, the preview feature allows for a glimpse of the recovered files and folders before saving them.
-Another noteworthy feature is the File Filters, which enables users to define specific file types (e.g., .jpeg, .doc) for the tool to display files matching the specified pattern.
-While the free version allows for data recovery and previewing on Windows, purchasing the full version is necessary to save the recovered data.
+It can even recover your permanently lost files from hard disks and external storage devices.
+It comes with three scanning options, Quick Scan, Deep Scan, and File Trace.
+The user can choose from the three options depending upon the level of corruption.
+This tool is user-friendly and easy to use.
+The recovery settings are configurable – for example, the user can predefine the number of sectors to be read in a single attempt or predefine the number of retries on bad sectors.
+The preview feature lets you preview the recovered files and folders before you can save them.
+Another impressive feature is the File Filters.
+The user can define any file type (such as .jpeg, .doc, etc.) and the tool will display all the files falling in the specified pattern.
+The free version lets users recover and preview the Windows data while to save the recovered data, you need to purchase the full version definitely.

 Check out the working process of the Kernel Windows Data Recovery tool with the following steps.